Generic Name: valganciclovir hydrochloride

 The following serious adverse reactions are discussed in greater detail in other sections of the labeling:

-- Hematologic toxicity [see Boxed Warning, Warnings and Precautions (5.1)].
+- Hematologic Toxicity [see Warnings and Precautions (5.1)].

 - Mutagenesis and Carcinogenesis [see Warnings and Precautions (5.5)].

-The most common adverse events and laboratory abnormalities reported in at least one indication by greater than or equal to 20% of adult patients treated with Valcyte tablets are diarrhea, pyrexia, nausea, tremor, neutropenia, anemia, graft rejection, thrombocytopenia, and vomiting.
-The most common reported adverse events and laboratory abnormalities reported in greater than or equal to 20% of pediatric solid organ transplant recipients treated with Valcyte for oral solution or tablets are diarrhea, pyrexia, hypertension, upper respiratory tract infection, urinary tract infection, vomiting, neutropenia, leukopenia, and headache.
+The most common adverse reactions and laboratory abnormalities reported in at least one indication by greater than or equal to 20% of adult patients treated with Valcyte tablets are diarrhea, pyrexia, fatigue, nausea, tremor, neutropenia, anemia, leukopenia, thrombocytopenia, headache, insomnia, urinary tract infection, and vomiting.
+The most common reported adverse reactions and laboratory abnormalities reported in greater than or equal to 20% of pediatric solid organ transplant recipients treated with Valcyte for oral solution or tablets are diarrhea, pyrexia, upper respiratory tract infection, urinary tract infection, vomiting, neutropenia, leukopenia, and headache.

 Valganciclovir, a prodrug of ganciclovir, is rapidly converted to ganciclovir after oral administration.
-Adverse events known to be associated with ganciclovir usage can therefore be expected to occur with Valcyte.
+Adverse reactions known to be associated with ganciclovir usage can therefore be expected to occur with Valcyte.

-Treatment of CMV Retinitis in AIDS Patients: In a clinical study for the treatment of CMV retinitis in HIV-infected patients, the adverse events reported by patients receiving Valcyte tablets (n=79) or intravenous ganciclovir (n=79) for 28 days of randomized therapy (21 days induction dose and 7 days maintenance dose), respectively, included diarrhea (16%, 10%), nausea (8%, 14%), headache (9%, 5%), and catheter-related infections (3%, 11%).
-The incidence of adverse events was similar between the group who received Valcyte tablets and the group who received intravenous ganciclovir, with the exception of catheter-related infections, which occurred with greater frequency in patients randomized to receive intravenous ganciclovir.
+Treatment of CMV Retinitis in AIDS Patients: In a clinical study for the treatment of CMV retinitis in HIV-infected patients, the adverse reactions reported by patients receiving Valcyte tablets (n=79) or intravenous ganciclovir (n=79) for 28 days of randomized therapy (21 days induction dose and 7 days maintenance dose), respectively, included diarrhea (16%, 10%), nausea (8%, 14%), and headache (9%, 5%) .
+The incidence of adverse reactions was similar between the group who received Valcyte tablets and the group who received intravenous ganciclovir.
 The frequencies of neutropenia (ANC less than 500/µL) were 11% for patients receiving Valcyte tablets compared with 13% for patients receiving intravenous ganciclovir.
 Anemia (Hgb less than 8 g/dL) occurred in 8% of patients in each group.
 Other laboratory abnormalities occurred with similar frequencies in the two groups.